 San Antonio Botanical Garden

 Head to the San Antonio Botanical Garden for a herb cocktail demo and tasting with Chef Dave Terrazas in the beautiful outdoor kitchen.
-Each season at the San Antonio Botanical Garden brings a variety of colours and textures in the gardens.
+Each season at the San Antonio Botanical Garden brings a variety of colors and textures in the gardens.
 Make sure to check out their website before your visit to see what is in bloom.

 Location: 555 Funston Pl, San Antonio, TX 78209